 As an entrepreneur, I want Arizona to be the best state in the nation to start, maintain and grow a business.
 I know companies are only as good as the talent they can hire.
-For that reason, we need to make our entire educational system world-class to produce skilled and talented workers who will help companies thrive.
+Great companies need great employees to be able to succeed.

 Arizona is the most beautiful state in the country.
 We need common sense environmental protections to ensure we pass a flourishing state to our children and grandchildren.
 Secondly, we need to thoughtfully address the water issues facing our state -- not as Democrats or Republicans but as Arizonans.

 ENERGY: THE ARIZONA X PRIZE FOR SOLAR STORAGE

 We should be pursuing policies that encourage the development and use of renewable energy sources.
 We have more days of sunshine than any other state.
 We should encourage SRP and APS to restore net metering on a dollar for dollar basis for rooftop solar.
 And we should launch a solar X Prize for any company that can help make a quantum leap forward in battery storage technology to allow us to retain and redeploy solar energy in the evening hours.